AmazingRise/hugo-theme-diary/README.md

 Features in this ported version:

-- Add support for gitalk.
+- Add Gitalk intergration.
 - Tag & category page appending more easily.
 - Customizable color scheme.
 (Some bug in original version, fixed.)
 - Firefox-friendly.
 (CSS issue in original version, fixed.)
 - `featured_image` url bug is fixed.
+- Table of Contents with scroll spy.

 ## Quick Start